SIDIDENG/SIDIDENG.github.io/README.md

 ### Other Information

-I am affiliated with the [Department of Mechanical Engineering](https://me.engin.umich.edu/) at the University of Michigan - Ann Arbor.
+I am affiliated with the [Engineering Design Division (EDD)](https://www.binghamton.edu/engineering-design/) at Thomas J. Watson College of Engineering and Applied Science.